 Using the Form Builder

 The Builder tab will update and reveal the form builder.
-You will see the title of your form at the top with your basic from present below.
+You will see the title of your form at the top.

 An element that’s unique to Card forms is the Card title found at the top of the form.
 In addition to your form name, you can create a title for each page that's listed in your card form.
 Do this by hovering over the title section where it says "Page 1" and clicking the gear icon.
 Then, name your page under the "Title" field.